MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-III-Office-Special-Education-Rehabilitative-Services-Department-Education/part-361-State-Vocational-Rehabilitation-Services-Program/subpart-A-General/section-361.5.md

 (Authority: Sections 7(11), 12(c), 100(a)(2), and 102(b)(4)(A) of the Rehabilitation Act of 1973, as amended; 29 U.S.C.
 705(11), 709(c), 720(a)(2), and 722(b)(4)(A))

-(16) *Establishment, development, or improvement of a public or nonprofit community rehabilitation program* means -
+(16) *Establishment, development, or improvement of a public or nonprofit community rehabilitation program* means—

 (i) The establishment of a facility for a public or nonprofit community rehabilitation program, as defined in paragraph (c)(17) of this section, to provide vocational rehabilitation services to applicants or eligible individuals;